GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/1_intro.typ

 #gaet[
   Maybe do not talk about them this soon.\
-  However, it might be important to clearly state that this paper was the main inspiration for that part of our work.
+  However, it might be important to clearly state that this paper was the main inspiration for that part of our work.\
+  Also, precise that we will mostly adopt the same notations as them on purpose.
 ]
 Weipeng He et al. have proposed and explored an interesting framework for multi-source localization.
 #draft[